elselawi/apexo/manual.md

 ## How to use

-### Doctors
+### Accounts

-Creating doctors is useful if the clinic has more than one doctor, this would be useful for doctors to see and filter their own patients, appointments, statistics.
-It would also be useful if you want to show data only to specific users of the application, as you'll see below.
+In apexo, each user can have its own account.
+Account can be for an operator (doctor, hygienist, etc.) or for a non-operator (accountant, administrator, secretary, etc.).
+An account can be either an admin (where it has access to all features) or a regular user (where it has access to specific features based on permissions).

 ### Patients

-Create a record for each patient in the clinic.
+- Create a record for each patient in the clinic.
 Each patient can have their basic information like name, phone number, address, medical history etc. You can also add specific tags to each patient to make it easier to filter them.

-Each patient also have "Dental chart" where you can store notes specific to a tooth of this patient.
+- Each patient also have "Dental chart" where you can store notes specific to a tooth of this patient.
+This chart usually can be used to register dental history, **not** treatments that has been done in your clinic, for your clinic's treatments, you should use appointments.

-Each patient would also have a list of appointments, where you can see each appointment details, notes, payment status, photos, prescriptions and more.
+- Each patient would also have a list of appointments, where you can see each appointment details, notes, payment status, photos, prescriptions and more.

-Finally, for each patient, the application would generate a link that the patient can use to see their appointments and photos stores to on their appointments.
+- Finally, for each patient, the application would generate a link that the patient can use to see their appointments and photos stores to on their appointments.

 ### Appointment

 After creating a patient, you can create an appointment for them.
-You can set the date, time, payment, and notes.
-You can also add photos to the appointment.
+The appointment is divided to three sections:
+- Pre-op
+    - Patient name
+    - Doctor
+    - Date
+    - Time
+    - Pre-operative notes
+- Post-op
+    - Post-operative notes
+    - Dental notes on a dental chart
+    - Prescriptions
+    - Price & payment status
+    - Labwork related to this appointment
+- Photos
+    - Photos of the appointment (before and after)

+### Labworks

+Labworks are used to track labwork orders, their date, and whether they are delivered or not.
+They can only be registered from the appointment page by clicking on "Add labwork for this appointment" at the bottom of the "operative details" page.

 ### Statistics